Salmon Plumbing Guarantee to ARRIVE ON TIME to your scheduled appointment.

 Replace Your Toilet Seat

 It can be the luck of the draw on what type of toilet you have installed in your bathroom.
 You may have a dual flush toilet suite or you could have a toilet with the cistern high up the wall that has seen better days, connecting to a white toilet pan with an old dingy black plastic toilet seat.
 You could get your plumber to replace the whole toilet suite.
 But if this is out of your budget, simply replace the toilet seat.
 You’d be surprised how refreshed the toilet will look with this simple install.

 Replace Taps With Like For Like

-Replacing the tapware with like for like can also update your bathroom.
-There can be an outlay of cost in purchasing the new tapware, but providing you replace a mixer with an existing mixer or hob mounted with the like, you can instantly update the bathroom.
+Replacing old or damaged tapware can also update your bathroom.
+There can be an outlay of cost in purchasing the new tapware, but providing you replace an existing mixer with a new mixer or hob mounted with the like, you can instantly update the bathroom.
 Why not replace the chrome taps with matte black?
-It’s usually dearer than chrome, but not as expensive as the brushed metallic tapware available.
+This can cost more than chrome, but is not as expensive as the brushed metallic tapware available.
 But it can instantly modernize the bathroom if that is the look you’re after.

 Replace The Plug and Waste

 You may not be a fan of the basin or the vanity cupboard for that matter, but if replacing these won’t fit in with your budget, get your plumber to replace the plug and waste.
 Often a basin will show its age by the grime in the silicone sealing the basin waste.
 Your plumber will be able to find the correct plug and waste needed and re-silicone this in for you.
 Leave this job with your plumber to source as the plug and waste diameters can vary from 32mm to 40mm and some require an overflow.

 Add a Hand Shower

 shower rose, this can be replaced with a hand shower.
 A plumber does not